 WP Recipe Maker is our weapon of choice for optimizing recipes.
 The plugin comes with a bewildering array of settings and options but you don’t have to use them all.
 But you don’t have to be an expert.
 The basic, default settings will present your recipes in the recommended format for recipe SEO.

 Created by the professional food bloggers over at Food Blogger Pro, WP Tasty is a premium plugin that has one focus, implementing the best format for your recipe so that it can be found in search.

-A new recipe card tool that looks amazing is WPZoom's Recipe Card Blocks.
-Designed for the new WordPress Gutenberg editor, this plugin is the easiest to use.
+A new recipe card tool that we're also using is Mediavine's Create.
+Designed for the new WordPress Gutenberg editor, this plugin is easy to use and 100% free.
 Simple to set up and simple to add recipes.
 It also looks great and works really well with WordPress.
-If you want a great-looking recipe card plugin, check out the free version.
+If you want a great-looking recipe card plugin, check out Create.